• Travel over 50 – We are old not dead!

 Traditional Turkish food is a combination of fresh vegetables including eggplant (aubergine), salads, tomatoes, nuts and fruits, olive oil, Mediterranean spices and herbs.

-Some of the most popular Turkish foods include kebabs, kofta, and of course Baklava.
+Some of the most popular foods include minced meat dishes like kebabs, kofta, and of course desserts such as Baklava.

 Meats used for the most part in Turkey include lamb, beef, buffalo, chicken and other game Birds.